apache/usergrid/docs/security-and-auth/authenticating-users-and-application-clients.md

 # Authenticating users & app clients

-To protect your App Services application data, one of the steps you'll take is to authenticate your app's users.
+To protect your Usergrid application data, one of the steps you'll take is to authenticate your app's users.
 By ensuring that they are who they say they are, you can help ensure that your application's data is available in secure ways.
 After you've created permission rules that define access to your application and have associated these rules with users, you'll want to add code that authenticates your user, as described in this topic.

 <div class="admonition note"> <p class="first admonition-title">Note</p> <p class="last">
 You manage access to your application's data by creating permission rules that govern which users can do what.
 Users authenticated as Application User have access according to these rules.
 For more about managing permissions, see [Using Permissions](using-permissions.html).